pingcap/tiflow/dm/docs/RFCS/20220202_optimist_shard_mode_support_conflict_ddl.md

 - If the sharding DDLs are not identical (e.g. different comment information), then the coordination will fail
 - As with pessimistic reconciliation, there may be problems with failover cases
-  - DDL1, DDL2 are executed on split tables 1 and 2
+  - DDL1, DDL2 are executed on split table 1 and 2
   - master coordination of DDL1 is complete
   - worker1 executes DDL1 successfully, then try to coordinate DDL2
   - worker2 crashes while executing DDL1 (DDL and checkpoint are not atomic), restart and recoordinate DDL1